What accessible content is

 You are not responsible for fixing third party content that’s under someone else’s control if you did not pay for it or develop it yourself.
 For example, a YouTube video or PDF produced by an external organisation.

-While you do not need to fix this content, you may still be responsible for providing this information in an alternative format if:
+While you do not need to fix this content, you are still responsible for providing this information in an alternative format if:

 • it is essential to understanding or using your service - users rely on it to complete a task, access information or make decisions